 There is a discernable gap between what firms are looking for in a new hire and the skills possessed by the upcoming cohort of accounting students.
-Because Wiley’s mission is to support students and businesses through education, we conducted research to gain clarity on what hiring challenges firms are experiencing and what skill gaps and strengths the upcoming accounting cohort has.
+Because UWorld’s mission is to support students and businesses through education, we conducted research to gain clarity on what hiring challenges firms are experiencing and what skill gaps and strengths the upcoming accounting cohort has.

 We surveyed and interviewed over 200 firms to identify challenges they face when hiring and onboarding new cohorts.
 Subsequently, we had 105 accounting seniors and juniors complete a personality (DiSC™) assessment and self-report their aptitude for different soft skills and knowledge.